simonwinter-git/CheckersInScala/README.md

 The moves:
 - A normal piece can only move diagonally forward
-- If there is an opponent's piece on the field right next to yours (diagonally) and the field behind it is empty, you can capture the opponent's piece by jumping over and removing it from the gameboard.
+- If there is an opponent's piece on the field right next to yours (diagonally) and the field behind it is empty, you can capture the opponent's piece by jumping over and removing it from the gameboard
 - If you want to move a piece, but the piece is able to capture an opponent's piece, you have to capture it instead:

 <img src="/src/main/Resources/Bild4.png?raw=true" width = "275" height = "275"> <img src="/src/main/Resources/Bild5.png?raw=true" width = "275" height = "275"> <img src="/src/main/Resources/Bild6.png?raw=true" width = "275" height = "275">